 Inflation Can Impact Your Retirement Income Needs

 As you calculate your retirement income needs, you’ll need to take inflation into account.

 “It’s important to understand that the effects can be stealth.
-Inflation affects our purchasing power,” said Marguerita Cheng, CEO of Blue Ocean Global Wealth, a financial planning firm in Gaithersburg, Md.
+Inflation affects our purchasing power,” said Marguerita Cheng, CEO of Blue Ocean Global Wealth, a financial planning firm in Gaithersburg, Maryland.
 If you want to maintain your current standard of living in retirement, count on spending more over the years as the cost of living rises.

-Solution: Invest in Equities
+Solution: Invest In Equities

-Over the past several years the annual inflation rate in the U.S. has hovered around 2 percent, according to the Bureau of Labor Statistics.
+Over the past several years the annual inflation rate in the U.S. has hovered around 2%, according to the Bureau of Labor Statistics.
 If you don’t want your purchasing power to be eroded by inflation, invest in assets with a higher rate of return to avoid running out of money in retirement.